CliMA/ClimaDiagnostics.jl/docs/src/writers.md

 Do not forget to close your writers to avoid file corruption!

+To help reducing data loss, `NetCDFWriter` can force __syncing__, i.e. flushing the values to disk.
+Usually, NetCDF buffers writes to disk (because they are expensive), meaning values are not immediately written but are saved to disk in batch.
+This can result in data loss, and it is often useful to force NetCDF to write to disk (this is especially the case when working with GPUs).
+To do so, you can pass the `sync_schedule` function to the constructor of `NetCDFWriter`.
+When not `nothing`, `sync_schedule` is a callable that takes one argument (the `integrator`) and returns a bool.
+When the bool is true, the files that were modified since the last `sync` will be `sync`ed.
+For example, to force sync every 1000 steps, you can pass the `ClimaDiagnostics.Schedules.DivisorSchedule(1000)` schedule.
+By default, on GPUs, we call `sync` at the end of every time step for those files that need to be synced.

 Variables are saved as datasets with attributes, where the attributes include `long_name`, `standard_name`, `units`...